Gina’s newest book is out!!

+Panning for Your Client’s Gold: 12 Lean Clean Language Processes (2015) by Gina Gampbell.
 Sometimes it benefits your client not to probe too deeply, but to skim the surface and see what rises to the top.
-Gina Campbell’s newest book is chock full of lean Clean processes, ones that are easy-to-learn and easy-to-apply.
+Gina Campbell’s newest book is chock full of lean Clean Language processes, lean because they are easy-to-learn and easy-to-apply.
 Derived primarily from David Grove’s later work with the principles of emergence, the book’s topics include Clean ways to:

-- Work with your client’s metaphors as he or she draw
+- Work with your client’s metaphors as he or she draws

 - Guide your client to discover new information by moving in space

 - Help your client develop comprehensive action plans